dhdhagar/696ds-unity-assignment/README.md

 3. Paste the two unique IDs in the assignment on Gradescope.

 # Extra information
-You can add commands into `~/.bashrc` so that they will be automatically run when you ssh into a node on Unity.
+You can add commands into `~/.bashrc` so that they will automatically run when you `ssh` into a node on Unity.
     ```
     vim ~/.bashrc